Numbers to Periodic Tables:

 So the atom structure diagrams should be modified to show a point like nucleus:

 The second problem with the conventional images above is that the negatively charged electrons "associate" with the positively charged nucleus as three dimensional resonant standing waves:

 The electrons move about the point positive charge

 in a beautiful & subtle quantum mechanical dance

-* Thanks to Mark Kubinec Director, Digital Chemistry Project, UC Berkeley for a suggested rewording of this bullet point.
-Marks suggests that some of the videos from UC Berkeley may be of interest readers.
+[Thanks to Mark Kubinec Director, Digital Chemistry Project, UC Berkeley for a suggested rewording of these bullet points and suggested that some of the videos from UC Berkeley may be of interest.]

-Chemists recognise s, p, d and f-orbitals.
-The topologies of these orbitals: the shape, phase & electron occupancy are described by four quantum numbers:
+Chemists recognise s, p, d & f atomic orbitals.
+Their topologies (shape, phase) and electron occupancy are described by four quantum numbers: